 Select Row in the first dropdown field to see these options.

 If you’ve set up your sheet to highlight critical path rows, you can apply a filter with is on critical path or is not on critical path as the criteria to display or hide critical path rows.
 Steps on how to enable critical path in your sheet are available in Tracking a Project’s Critical Path.

 You can create a filter with the Row criteria that shows or hides rows that contain attachments or comments.
-Use has attachments or has comments as a criteria to isolate only the rows to download attachments or reply to comment threads more quickly.
-The does not have attachments or does not have comments criteria will hide rows with attachments or comments.
+Use has attachments or has comments to isolate only the rows to download attachments or reply to comment threads quickly.
+The does not have attachments or does not have comments criteria hide rows with attachments or comments.

-Use Row is locked or Row is not locked as filter criteria to show or hide rows that can only be edited by people with Admin sharing permissions on a sheet.
+Use Row is locked or Row is not locked to show or hide rows that can only be edited by people with Admin sharing permissions on a sheet.
 This can help people with Editor permissions narrow down on the rows that they’re allowed to edit.